lbologna/hbp-sp6-guidebook/source/online_usecases/overview/overview.rst

 .. container:: bsp-inline-text

-    This type of use cases need large HPC resources, which must be provided by the user.
-Typically, use cases showing this icon involve complex simulations of large scale cellular level model of brain areas/regions, that are deployed on one of the supercomputer centers supporting HBP activities (JSC and CINECA).
-Subjected to technical compatibility and license agreement, this type of simulations can be delegated to be executed outside the BSP.
+    This type of use cases needs large HPC resources.
+Typically, use cases showing this icon involve complex simulations of large scale cellular level model of brain areas/regions, that are deployed on JSC and CINECA systems.
+Subjected to technical compatibility and license agreement, this type of simulations can be delegated to be executed on other HPC systems, outside the BSP.